microclimates/api-v2/README.md

 If you feel your API token has been compromised, the  token can be revoked and replaced within the Microclimates application.

+# Compatibility

+This major API version (v2) will evolve with additional functionality.
+All changes will be made backwardly compatible as long as your API client can be flexible to allow for additional response fields.

+Any incompatible changes will be deferred to the next major version (v3).

 # Requests

 The following sections of the HTTP request are handled the same for each API interaction.